 Day 1 – Enter the Gateway to North East India

 Meet Trikon Team at Guwahati Airport at 10:00 AM.
-Experience 6 hours of peaceful bliss as you will slip directly into nature’s lap at Bhalukpong.
+Experience 6 hours of peaceful bliss as you will travel through the plains of Brahmaputra.
+Enroute visit Maha Mrityunjay Temple at Nagaon, Assam.
+It is one of the tallest Shivalinga in world.
+Reach Bhalikpong by evening.
 Let the calm blue waters of Jia Bhoroli River welcome you to the serene world of Bhalukpong.
 Quite interestingly, this river is known by different names in different parts of the state.
 It is known as Jia Bhoroli River in Assam, the name changes to Kameng River as soon as you enter Bhalukpong.
 Situated on the banks of this river, this small town will instantly make you feel at ease with its calmed and peaceful environment.
 Overnight stay

 Day 2 – Enjoy the Splendor of Sangti Valley

 Begin your day with heavy breakfast and pack enough energy as you will be moving towards the ‘Land of migratory black-necked cranes’- Sangti Valley.
-Enter into the world of dense forests and graceful rivers flowing smoothly along the silhouettes of this terrain.
+Visit wonders of nature in this scenic roadtrip.
+Visit Nag Mandir built by Indian Army which has an interesting story.
+By the evening enter into the world of dense forests and graceful rivers flowing smoothly along the silhouettes of this terrain.
 Not known to many, this small heaven on Earth is surrounded with towering Eastern Himalayas, vast stretches of fruit orchards and an interestingly Tibetan culture.
 Let your woes melt away as you experience the grandeur of nature’s real beauty.
 Spend the rest of your day at your leisure and Sangti will not fail to impress you.
 Discover your paths into this beautiful valley, or read a book by the banks of the river, the splendor of nature will consume you in itself.
 Experience the culture of this valley by staying with the locals in their style.
-Overnight stay
+Overnight stay in riverside cottage

-Bid goodbye to your hosts at the homestay as we leave early to head towards Dirang town.
-Let the blurry images of beautiful paddy lands and the never leaving-Kameng River, occupy your mind and soul.
-Visit the 150 years old Dirang Dzong and get impressed by the architect used in the 8th Century to design this fort.
-The locals here proudly claim that the Dzong is surrounded by houses which are over 500 years old and still hosts people.
+Wake up to the rippling sound of sangti river.
+Spend some time at riverside, you can even dare to take a dip.
+Have breakfast and let the blurry images of beautiful paddy lands and the never leaving-Kameng River, occupy your mind and soul.
 Visit the Thupsung Dhargye monastery, Kalachakra Gompa and learn more about the beautiful Buddhist culture of the people.
 Light a lamp or offer prayers at the prayer wheel, let the spirituality of the place touch your soul.
 Visit the Dirang market to buy some local artifacts and souvenirs for your loved ones.
 We can explore Mandala top if time permits.
-We will need to hire separate vehicles for this and cost for it will be divided among participants. come back to sangti valley and enjoy the bonfire under the blanket of galaxy of stars.
-Overnight Stay in cottage.
+Come back to sangti valley and enjoy the bonfire under the blanket of galaxy of stars.
+Overnight Stay in riverside cottage.

 Day 4 – Drive up one of the highest motorable roads in the world